-- Complying with the Condo Act and the Condominium Corporation's declaration, by-laws, and rules; - Repairing and maintaining your unit in accordance with and subject to the Condo Act and the Condominium Corporation's declaration and by-laws; - Paying your common expense fees on time; - Notifying the Condominium Corporation if your unit is leased; - Attending and voting at certain meetings.
+- Complying with the Condo Act and the Condominium Corporation's declaration, by-laws, and rules; - Repairing and maintaining your unit in accordance with and subject to the Condo Act and the Condominium Corporation's declaration and by-laws; - · Paying your common expense fees on time; - Notifying the Condominium Corporation if your unit is leased; - Attending and voting at certain meetings. - As there is no concierge at RUSH Condos, it is the homeowner's responsibility to ensure that when entering and exiting the building that doors are closed/locked behind them.
+Homeowners shall not allow anyone into the building other than their personal quests.

-Living in a Condominium^{}
+Living in a Condominium